iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/input_variables.md

 ## `erwerbsgemindert`

-Dummy: Beeing able to work less than 3 hours on the general labor market per day
+Unable to provide more than 3 hours of market labor per day.

 Type: bool